Andrea Yates: Trials

 Yates confessed to drowning her children.
 Prior to her second trial, she told Michael Welner that she waited for Rusty to leave for work that morning before filling the bathtub because she knew he would have prevented her from harming them.
 After the murders, police found the family dog locked up; Rusty advised Welner that it had normally been allowed to run free, and was so when he had left the house, leading the psychiatrist to allege that she locked it in a cage to prevent it from interfering with her killing the children one by one.
 Rusty got a family friend, George Parnham, to act as her attorney.

 Prior to her trial, Yates rejected an offer to plead guilty in exchange for a life sentence.
-Although the defense's expert testimony agreed that Yates was psychotic, Texas law requires that, in order to successfully assert the insanity defense, the defendant must prove that they could not discern right from wrong at the time of the crime.
+Although the defense's expert testimony agreed that Yates was psychotic, Texas law requires that, in order to successfully assert the insanity defense, the defendant must prove that they could not discern right from wrong—in the sense of legal "right from wrong" not "moral" right from wrong—at the time of the crime.
 In March 2002, a jury rejected the insanity defense and found Yates guilty.
 Although the prosecution had sought the death penalty, the jury refused that option.
 The trial court sentenced Yates to life imprisonment in the Texas Department of Criminal Justice with eligibility for parole in forty years.

 On January 6, 2005, a Texas Court of Appeals reversed the convictions, because California psychiatrist and prosecution witness Dr. Park Dietz admitted he had given materially false testimony during the trial.
 In his testimony, Dietz had stated that shortly before the murders, an episode of Law & Order had aired featuring a woman who drowned her children and was acquitted of murder by reason of insanity.
 Author Suzanne O'Malley, who was covering the trial for O: The Oprah Magazine, The New York Times Magazine, and NBC News, had previously been a writer for Law & Order and immediately reported that no such episode existed.
-The appellate court held unanimously that the jury might have been influenced by Dietz' false testimony, and therefore a new trial would be necessary (Law & Order: Criminal Intent did air an episode two years later based in part on Yates' case).
+The appellate court held unanimously that the jury might have been influenced by Dietz's false testimony, and therefore a new trial would be necessary (Law & Order: Criminal Intent did air an episode two years later based in part on Yates's case).

 On January 9, 2006, Yates again entered pleas of not guilty by reason of insanity.
 Her lawyers rejected a plea offer for a 35-year sentence for non-capital murder.
 On February 1, 2006, she was granted release on bail on the condition that she be admitted to a mental health treatment facility.
 On July 26, 2006, after three days of deliberations, Yates was found not guilty by reason of insanity, as defined by the state of Texas.
 She was thereafter committed to the North Texas State Hospital–Vernon Campus.
 In January 2007, she was moved to the Kerrville State Hospital, a low security mental facility in Kerrville, Texas.